crazoter/My-Docs/docs/manga_reviews.md

 * **Release rate**: Irregular, still ongoing.
 Split into seasons.
 Release rate when a season is active is once every Friday.
 * **Points**:
   * The facial expressions are on point.
-  * There's a few spoilers on the structure of the manga, so read at your own discretion.
-If you just want a yes/no recommendation, I'd say the comic is very well written, but if you're turned off by the slapstick comedy and *very* awkward moments at the first half of the comic, you may find it a long wait for you to really enjoy the full extent of the comic.
+  * There's a few spoilers on the structure of the manga after this point, so read at your own discretion.
+If you just want a yes/no recommendation, I'd say the comic is very well written, but if you're turned off by the slapstick comedy and *very* awkward moments at the first half of the comic (which will make you experience second-hand embarrassment), you may find it a long wait for you to really enjoy the full extent of the comic.
-  * This comic is very interestingly written, but the structure is pretty wack.
+  * This comic is very interestingly written (and arguably very well written), but the structure is pretty wack.
     * The first season of the comic deploys slapstick comedy that is absolutely hilarious, but makes you go "wtf" at the same time.
-    * The second season of the comic (which is maybe around chapter 70+) is when the author starts making huge plot advancements, revealing plot twists and where all the action comes in, the comedy tones down.
-This is also the part where you start to go "holy crap".
+    * The second season of the comic (which is maybe around chapter 70+) is when the author starts making huge plot advancements, revealing plot twists and where all the action comes in while the comedy tones down.
+This is also the part where you start to go "holy crap", because you expected it to be a silly comic with all that happened in the first season, but the author is dropping big brain plot twists all over the place and you start seeing how the characters are related in ways you didn't think of.
     * The third season hasn't started yet.
     * There isn't that much romance so far, and I've read like 100+ chapters already.
 There's obviously some love involved, but calling it a **romance** comic is a bit of a stretch.